How to write a business plan: A step-by-step guide - Jobidea24

 Step 1: Write an executive summary

 Like all other articles, this introduction to your plan is the hook.
 Why should readers trust your company?
-Sell your business and explain why it's important.
+Sell your business and explain why it's essential.
 Complete your sales pitch with a high-level summary of your plan and operating model.
 However, don't skip to a page or two.

 Also, feel free to include the following:

-• List of goods/services offered
+- List of goods/services offered

 Step 2: Write a business description